Topic Hub

 PostgreSQL Job Queues with SKIP LOCKED

-How to build a PostgreSQL job queue with FOR UPDATE SKIP LOCKED, including safe claiming, retries, stuck-job recovery, and the production trade-offs that matter.
+How to build a PostgreSQL job queue with FOR UPDATE SKIP LOCKED, including schema design, atomic claiming, indexes, retries, stuck-job recovery, cleanup, and production trade-offs.

 How These Topics Connect

 Query tuning explains where work is spent.
+ORM query-shape work explains when clean application code is secretly issuing one query per returned row.
 Indexes explain whether the database can avoid unnecessary work.
 Replicas explain which reads can move away from the primary.
+Connection pools explain how much database concurrency the application fleet is allowed to spend.
+Cache consistency explains when a fast answer can contradict the source of truth.
+Transaction boundaries explain which writes commit together and how long locks stay open.
 Isolation and locking explain what concurrent transactions can safely do.
+Migration tests explain whether old data and mixed schema states survive before deploy.
 Migrations explain how to change the data shape while old and new code overlap.
+Outbox patterns explain how committed data changes become durable downstream events without pretending the database and broker share one transaction.

 The common thread is that database behavior is part of application correctness.
 A query that is fast in isolation, a lock that is safe in a test, or a migration that works locally can still fail when production traffic, concurrency, and data size change the shape of the problem.